Mesothelioma.net content reviewer and editor

 Areas of Specialty and Research

 SMART resulted in improved survival times for patients.
-Dr. Wakeam is now working to bring the SMART protocol to the University of Michigan for further study, especially in combination with immunotherapy, and to provide patients with more options.
+Dr. Wakeam brought the SMART protocol to the University of Michigan for further study, especially in combination with immunotherapy, and to provide patients with more options.

 He studies strategies surgeons use to rescue patients from complications while recovering from procedures, surgical treatments for small cell lung cancer, neuroendocrine lung cancer, thymoma, and breast cancer in the chest wall, and lung transplantation.